neew1152/Internet_Cafe_Streaming_Debian_AMD64/README.md

 **What this does:**

-* `flatpak`: A package manager to install modern apps like Firefox and Discord.
+* `flatpak`: A package manager that installs modern apps.
 * `htop`: A system monitor (optional, but useful).
 * `pipewire-audio`: Handles audio for Firefox and Discord.
 * `icewm`: A super lightweight window manager.